 Breastfeeding has been shown to have many medical benefits for both baby and mom.
 The American Academy of Pediatrics and the American Academy of Family Physicians recommend that babies are breastfed or receive expressed breast milk exclusively for the first 6 months of life.
 At Edward Hospital, we are committed to helping you breastfeed successfully, if that is your desire.
 Our Internationally Board Certified Lactation Consultants in the Breastfeeding Center are available during your pregnancy for outpatient pre-birth consultation and breast assessments.
 We offer prenatal Breastfeeding classes to educate you regarding positions, good latch, and how to protect your milk supply.
 Our Maternity nurses are specially trained to help you as you start breastfeeding.
 We also have Lactation Consultants who can come to your room to assist with any breastfeeding difficulties.

 After discharge, we offer the Breastfeeding Support group that meets on the 1st and 3rd Wednesdays of every month immediately following Cradle Talk.
 Call 630-527-7685 for more information.
-If you are experiencing difficulties with breastfeeding after discharge, you can call our Breastfeeding Center at 630-527-3238 to talk to a Lactation Consultant or to schedule an outpatient visit to our Breastfeeding Center.
+If you are experiencing difficulties with breastfeeding after discharge, you can call our Breastfeeding Center at 630-527-3238 to schedule an outpatient visit to our Breastfeeding Center.